 Beginning around May, fresh-picked asparagus spears are available.
 A quick sauté or steam is all they need for an easy supply of vitamin K, folate, and minerals .

-Tip: Choose crisp asparagus spears with green or purple colouring on the tips.
+Tip: Choose crisp asparagus spears with green or purple coloring on the tips.
 Store them refrigerated with the ends wrapped in a damp cloth to maintain freshness.

 Broccoli, cauliflower, savoy, and red cabbage begin their harvest in late spring.
 These nutritional powerhouses belong to the Brassica family, which are known sources of glucosinolates .
 Eat them raw in salads or cook them by gently steaming, roasting, or sautéing.

-Tip: Look for firm broccoli florets that are dark green or purplish; cauliflower that is compact and cream coloured; and compact cabbage heads with firm, crisp leaves.
+Tip: Look for firm broccoli florets that are dark green or purplish, cauliflower that is compact and cream colored, and compact cabbage heads with firm, crisp leaves.
 Store in the refrigerator.

 Celebrate spring with a mouthwatering menu of tender leafy salads, hardy collard sautés, fresh kale chips, spinach smoothies, and steamed Asian greens.
 Low in calories and packed with a broad range of vitamins and minerals.

-Tip: Choose greens with firm, crisp leaves and a uniform colour.
+Tip: Choose greens with firm, crisp leaves and a uniform color.
 Refrigerate then rinse before eating.

-These delightful fungi add welcoming earthy flavours to soups, salads, dips, and spreads – including the morel mushroom that can only be harvested from the wild in mid-spring.
+These delightful fungi add welcoming earthy flavors to soups, salads, dips, and spreads – including the morel mushroom that can only be harvested from the wild in mid-spring.

 Tip: Store mushrooms in a paper bag or their original store packaging in the refrigerator.
 Before eating, clean away dirt using a dry produce brush.

 A handful of fresh shelled peas or snap peas is a surprisingly effective way to satisfy your sweet tooth.
-They contain fibre and are also a versatile ingredient for spring recipes.
+They contain fiber and are also a versatile ingredient for spring recipes.